AdobeDocs/control-panel.en/help/service-events/service-events.md

 >[!CONTEXTUALHELP]
 >id="cp_servicecalendar_serviceevents"
 >title="Service Calendar"
 >abstract="The Key contacts section lists the persons at Adobe to contact for any request or issue on your instances.
-In the Service Event Calendar section, you can identify releases and service reviews for the selected instance and set up reminders for upcoming events."
+In the Service Event Calendar section, you can identify past and upcoming releases, alerts for the selected instance and set up reminders for upcoming events."

 >[!IMPORTANT]
 >
 >Service Calendar is available in beta, and subject to frequent updates and modifications without notice.

-Identifying events planned on your instances is essential to monitor your Campaign instances.
+To effectively monitor your Campaign instances, it is crucial to identify events.
+The Control Panel allows you to monitor releases and alerts for your instances, and provides a list of key Adobe contacts for any requests or issues.

-With Control Panel, you can monitor releases and service reviews occurring on your instances and access a list of key contacts at Adobe for any request or issue.
+Identifying events on your Campaign instances is essential to effectively monitor them.
+Control Panel allows you to monitor releases and alerts for your instances, and provides a list of key Adobe contacts for any requests or issues.

-These information are accessible from the **[!UICONTROL Service Calendar]** card on Control Panel homepage.
+This information is accessible from the **[!UICONTROL Service Calendar]** card on Control Panel homepage.

 ## Key contacts {#key-contacts}